HewlettPackard/ilo-rest-api-docs/source/includes/_exampleuse.md

 	</br></br>
     <b>For a full Rest example click here: <a href="https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Rest/ex31_set_license_key.py">ex31_set_license_key.py</a></b>
 </blockquote>
-Before you enable secure boot, you must create an instance of a `RestObject` or `RedfishObject`.
+Before you set a license key, you must create an instance of a `RestObject` or `RedfishObject`.
 The class constructor takes the iLO hostname/IP address, iLO login username, and password as arguments.
 The class also initializes a login session, gets systems resources, and message registries.